nkrapivin/nkrapivin/README.md

 ### Hello 👋!

-I really don't like emotes so that wave will be the first and the last.
+I don't really like emotes so that wave will be the first and the last.

 <!-- and I also hate markdown... >:( -->

 My name's Nik, or Nikita Krapivin if you prefer boring legal names, I speak English and Russian, my timezone is UTC+05 or MSK+02.

-I'm 16 years old and a student at PAT.
+I'm 17 years old, my current occupation is doing console ports.

 # How to reach me